 Second-hand smoke, while not always as apparent, can also cause the development of COPD in individuals who live with a habitual smoker or are otherwise regularly exposed to large amounts of cigarette smoke.

-Much like second-hand smoke, air pollutants or fumes can also contribute to the advent of COPD in people frequently exposed to an abundance of toxins in the air that they breathe, especially those associated with the burning of fuels.
+Much like second-hand smoke, air pollutants or fumes can also contribute to the advent of COPD in people frequently exposed to an abundance of toxins in the air that they breath, especially those associated with the burning of fuels.

 Approximately 2-3% of those suffering from COPD are subject to the disease due to a genetic defect called alpha-1 antitrypsin deficiency that inhibits the body from protecting the lungs sufficiently, opening up the possibility of the development of COPD over time.

 Albeit uncommon, asthma does have the potential to cause COPD when left untreated due to damage associated with the common respiratory condition.